 ‘After much research, thought, deliberation, uncertainty and doubt, I decided to have a breast uplift.
 My decision was finally made after meeting Mr Christopher Stone.
 He inspired confidence and gave me such reassurance about the procedure.
 His sensitive and caring manner and experience gave me great confidence in his ability as a surgeon.
 I am absolutely delighted with the results of my operation.’

 Mr Stone will also need to know if either you or a close relative have ever been diagnosed with breast cancer.
-If you are over 40 and have not had a recent mammogram it may be possible to arrange one for you as part of your operation at no extra cost.
+If you are over 40 and have not had a recent mammogram Mr Stone will arrange one for you.

 Mr Stone will then discuss what your current concerns are with regards to your breasts, and what your ideal shape and appearance might be.
 There will be a female chaperone to help you feel more comfortable during your examination, which is the opportunity for Mr Stone to assess what surgical options are right for you.